PaciStardust/SimpleOscBot/Resources/CoreOsc/readme.md

-SharpOSC - OSC Library for .NET 3.5
+CoreOSC - OSC Library for .NET Standard 2.0
 ===================================

-SharpOSC is a small library designed to make interacting with Open Sound Control easy (OSC).
+CoreOSC is a small library designed to make interacting with Open Sound Control easy (OSC).
 It provides the following features:

 + Produce an OSC Packet (messages and bundles) from .NET values.
 + Translate an OSC message (consisting of a sequence of bytes) into a .NET object.
 + Transmit OSC packets via UDP.
 + Receive OSC packets via UDP.

-Download
+History
 --------

-If you don't want to build SharpOSC from source you can download compiled versions from [Here](https://github.com/valdiorn/SharpOSC/tree/master/Binaries)
+CoreOSC is forked and converted from [SharpOSC](https://github.com/ValdemarOrn/SharpOSC) made by [ValdermarOrn](https://github.com/ValdemarOrn)

 Supported Types
 ---------------